InspireSemi/riscv_umon/README.md

 <h1>Why use uMON?</h1>

-in bringing up a new SOC there are many challenges.
+In bringing up a new SOC there are many challenges.
 You need a good part of the system up and<br>
 runnign prior to having any kind of console/debug monitor.
 This is normally because you need <br>
 a good part of the SOC functional before you can run code.  uMON helps you to debug your SOC<br>
 earlier in the process.  uMON just requires a boot device, working uart and the SOC.
 It uses the<br>